QPixel/Pixel/readme.md

 # Rewrite is in Progress

-## Pixel is multipurpose modular bot.
+## Pixel is multipurpose modular discord bot.

 Current Modules: